wwmoraes/site/content/about.md

 ## Hiring

-Do you have a project for me?
-[Hit me up](https://cal.com/artero) for a quick chat.
+Did you like my profile?
+Do you have a good challenge for me?
+Perhaps you want to get some insights into something?
+Feel free to [schedule a half-hour call](https://cal.com/artero) for us to chat.